 Stop taking in more toxins – make sure your air is clean, water is pure, eat organic non-GMO foods (remove all processed foods and eliminate refined sugar, additives, sweeteners, artificial flavors, preservatives, caffeine, and alcohol), and review your cleaning, beauty, personal hygiene, and cooking products.
-Stay away from anti-perspirants/deodorants with aluminum, take a break from nail polish, lotions, hair products and any other synthetics that your rub into your skin or apply to your scalp and that get absorbed into the body.
+Stay away from anti-perspirants/deodorants with aluminum, take a break from nail polish, lotions, hair products and any other synthetics that you rub into your skin or apply to your scalp and that get absorbed into the body.
 Opt for natural alternatives.

 Start by mastering a good diet to create a foundation for your body to derive the cofactors and nutrients necessary for the liver detoxification pathways and other processes to function properly.
-Meanwhile also support the kidneys with good hydration and electrolytes, and support the bowels with good fiber so you have the binding agents to help smooth elimination.
+Support the kidneys with good hydration and electrolytes, and support the bowels with good fiber so you have the binding agents to help smooth elimination.
 Second, heal the gut, many times with chronic illnesses the gut develops imbalances (such as with leaky gut, IBS, candida, etc.) and the lining of the gut needs to be repaired.
-Third, another important consideration is addressing your thyroid and adrenals to make sure the metabolism is working.
+Third, another important consideration is addressing the thyroid and adrenals to make sure the metabolism is working.
 Fourth, you can start liver and other detoxification, listed below.
 Add detoxifying nutrients such as Vitamin C, lipoic acid, NAC to help generate glutathione and mobilize toxins.
 Do not take chelators (NAC, lipoic acid, chlorella, clays, DMSA) if you still have mercury fillings.
-Exercise to the point of sweating to help clear accumulated waste.
+Exercise to the point of sweating to help clear accumulated waste, the skin is the body’s largest organ followed by the liver.
 Sauna helps mobilize and sweat out toxins, but should be done a few months after explant (not right away), or it can further adrenal fatigue and be too stressful on an already weak body.
-Maintain normal bowl function and water exccretion to assure evacuation of wastes.
+Maintain normal bowel function and water exccretion to assure evacuation of wastes.
 Oxygen therapies can help clear waste at the cellular level.

 Glutathione is made from three amino acids (protein building blocks): cysteine, glutamine, and glycine.
 Cysteine is the most crucial of the three because it is a sulfur containing amino acid.
 Sulfur is a sticky substance, it binds to and traps toxins and free radicals.
-Cysteine therefore contributes the sulfhydryl group “SH” to glutathione (GSH).
+Cysteine contributes the sulfhydryl group “SH” to glutathione (GSH).
 This is important because cysteine is the foundation of glutathione generation, it is the rate limiting factor that affects how fast and how much glutathione you can make.